-&lt;sup>17 Using the CRT to study impulsive and reflective behavior is a trait-based approach which relies on the assumption that individuals with an impulsive cognitive style are more likely to make decisions guided by System 1, whereas reflective individuals are more likely to be driven by System 2 (Oechssler et al., 2009; Corgnet et al., 2015; Peysakhovich and Rand, 2016).
+20 Using the CRT to study impulsive and reflective behavior is a trait-based approach which relies on the assumption that individuals with an impulsive cognitive style are more likely to make decisions guided by System 1, whereas reflective individuals are more likely to be driven by System 2 (Oechssler et al., 2009; Corgnet et al., 2015; Peysakhovich and Rand, 2016).
 Other methods used by behavioral researchers rely on the analysis of reaction time (e.g., Rubinstein, 2007, 2013; Piovesan and Wengström, 2009; Rand et al., 2012), and the use of experimental manipulations, such as cognitive load (e.g., Cornelissen et al., 2011; Benjamin et al., 2013; Duffy and Smith, 2014; Deck and Jahedi, 2015) or time pressure (e.g., Rand and Kraft-Todd, 2014; Rand et al., 2015).

-&lt;sup>18 The responses to the CRT are indeed a good proxy for the individuals' tendency to make impulsive versus reflective decisions.
-The CRT has been found to correlate with one's ability to delay gratification (Frederick, 2005) and to predict one's ability to refrain from using inaccurate heuristics in a variety of situations (Oechssler et al., 2009, Toplak et al., 2011).
+21 The CRT responses are a good proxy for the individuals' tendency to make impulsive versus reflective decisions, since the CRT correlates with one's ability to delay gratification (Frederick, 2005) and predicts one's ability to refrain from using inaccurate heuristics in a variety of situations (Oechssler et al., 2009, Toplak et al., 2011).